There’s a LOT of noise about Facebook.

 I wanted to write you this:

-If you’re having any reservations about using Facebook for marketing your business, or if you’re undecided on whether you should #deletefacebook or not, I wanted to share how we personally use this social media platform at PostcardMania.
+If you’re super confused about Facebook or having any reservations about using Facebook for marketing your business, or if you’re undecided on whether you should #deletefacebook or not, I wanted to share how we personally use this social media platform at PostcardMania.

 Like it or hate it — and without getting into any type of political debate — I don’t see Facebook going away anytime soon.